simonceddy/eddy-route/readme.md

   - The Router object provides a number of convenience methods that wrap FastRoute's own methods.
 These helpers are a little less verbose than FastRoute's method names, and may be preferred.

 - __PSR-15 Compliant Router__
-  - Eddy/Route implements (psr/http-server-middleware) makes use of the [Middlewares/FastRoute package](fastRouteMiddlware) to allow the router to be added to any PSR-15 compliant dispatcher.
+  - Eddy/Route implements (psr/http-server-middleware) makes use of the [Middlewares/FastRoute package][fastRouteMiddlware] to allow the router to be added to any PSR-15 compliant dispatcher.
   - The Router object provides a `psr15()` method to directly access the Middlewares/FastRoute instance.

 [leagueRoute]: https://route.thephpleague.com/